stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

     comp2 f g x = f (g x)
     ```

-    `comp1` has only two arguments on its LHS, while `comp2` has three, so
+    `comp1` has only two arguments on its LHS, while `comp2` has three, so a
     call like this

     ```haskell